 | Fourth | 100,000 to 1M+ | 48 hours to weeks | Full viral phase crossing geographical borders |

-Conditions for advancing between waves
+Conditions for advancing between TikTok distribution waves

 For the algorithm to push a video from one phase to the next, it must hit minimum performance thresholds: